Intel-bigdata/OAP/oap-spark/README.md

 HiBench/conf/spark.conf
 HiBench/conf/workloads/ml/kmeans.conf
 ```
-Note that you need add `hibench.kmeans.storage.level  PMEM_AND_DISK` to `kmeans.conf`, which can enable both DCPMM and Disk to cache data.
+Note that you need add `hibench.kmeans.storage.level  PMEM_AND_DISK` to `kmeans.conf`, which can enable both PMem and Disk to cache data.
 Then you can run the following 2 commands to run K-means workloads:
 ```
 bin/workloads/ml/kmeans/prepare/prepare.sh